 If you don’t have a first look and your reception immediately follows the ceremony your cocktail hour will be spent doing pictures.
 If you do a first look and/or have time in between the ceremony and reception this will allow you the option of attending cocktail hour and visiting with guests.

 Bonus: the more people you can see during cocktail hour the less you will have to greet during dinner!
 Though many brides and grooms have the time to attend cocktail hour, some choose to use that extra time for a little alone time just the two of them or even for a private cocktail hour with just the bridal party.

-11. Should we provide meals for vendors on the day of?
+11. Should we provide meals for wedding vendors on the day of?